frrad/boolform/README.md

 The main package is `bf` which allows for the specification of boolean formula and the translation of specified formulas into CNF.

-There is also a helper package `bfgophersat` to take a formula created by bf and change it into a gophersat problem instance.
+There are also a helper packages `bfgophersat`, `bfgini`, `bfgosat` to take a formula created by bf and change it into problem instances for these solvers.

-In the future, it should be easy to write similar adapters for other SAT solvers.
+As a rule each of these helper packages has a `Solve` function if you are just interested in a solution, and a `Export` function that translates a given problem into a formula / solver instance which you can interact with in more interesting ways.

+Solving a simple problem with all three solvers:
 ``` golang
 package main